 Having multiple publications successfully submitted while still in graduate school greatly enhances the student's potential for landing either a faculty position at an accredited university or a research position at a major corporation.
-Therefore, prior to graduating, PhD students are strongly encouraged to have two publications either accepted, in press or published in peer-reviewed, indexed journals.
+Therefore, prior to graduating, PhD students are strongly encouraged to have two first-author publications either accepted, in press or published in peer-reviewed, indexed journals.
 These publications should form a major part of the student's dissertation.
-Copies of any publications must be submitted to the Graduate Program Coordinator for delivery to the chair of the Graduate Studies Committee and the department chair, along with the Publications Form (see Appendix A12, but also available in the department's office) before the final oral examination is scheduled.
+Copies of any publications must be submitted to the graduate program coordinator for delivery to the chair of the Graduate Studies Committee and the department chair, along with the Publications Form (see Appendix A12, but also available from the graduate program coordinator) before the final oral examination is scheduled.
 A successful submission of a manuscript to a peer-reviewed journal can be counted as a publication on the publications form.
-When a publication has been accepted by a peer-reviewed, indexed journal, email the citation to the Graduate Program Coordinator for department records.
+When a publication has been accepted by a peer-reviewed, indexed journal, email the citation to the graduate program coordinator for departmental records.